SerenaAi/Grails/README.md

     # apt-get install npm
     # npm i -g bower

-Navigate to grails-app/assets and install AngularJS
+Navigate to the project root directory and install AngularJS

-    # cd grails-app/assets
+    # cd auction/
     # bower install angular --save

 ## How to Run it ##